 - Limerick City gross rental yields range from 4.4% to 12.1%.

 - Waterford City gross rental yields range from 4.2% to 11.6%.

 Tax inversions artificially inflate Ireland’s economic growth

-Ireland’s stellar economic growth for Q3 2017 has confounded expectations again, with official figures showing that real GDP expanded by 10.5% from a year earlier – almost double the 5.8% y-o-y growth recorded in the previous quarter.
+Ireland’s stellar economic growth for 2018 has confounded expectations again, with official estimates showing that real GDP expanded by 8.3% from a year earlier.
 This was mainly driven by companies nominally relocating in the country, such as Perrigo Co. and Jazz Pharmaceuticals Plc.
 They are attracted by the country’s very open economy and by its relatively low tax inversion rate of 12.5%.
 These corporate inversions result in little real change in output, just a change in where the legal ownership of the output is located.

-However, these growth numbers have downside risks.
-First, tax inversions only artificially inflate the size of Ireland’s economy.
 When a corporation’s headquarters become resident in Ireland, all of its profits (including profits generated abroad) are counted as part of the country’s gross national income - which dramatically increases the country’s economic growth without corresponding increases in employment.
 Also, this increases Ireland’s contribution to the EU budget, which is based on the size of a member’s economy.
-The growth figures are also misleading and will create confusion about the real condition of the Irish economy, and increase people’s skepticism with regards to the reliability of economic figures.
+The also create confusion about the real condition of the Irish economy, and increase people’s skepticism with regards to the reliability of economic figures.

 Nobel Prize award-winning economist Paul Krugman described a similar phenomenon as "Leprechaun economics".